TheTerribleProgrammer/TheTerribleProgrammer/README.md

 - 👋 Hi, I’m @TheTerribleProgrammer
 - 👀 I’m interested AI Dev.
 - 🌱 I’m currently learning everything.
 Google guide me.
-- 💞️ I’m looking to collaborate on a finding new foods and drinks.
+- 💞️ I’m looking to collaborate on not much.
+I was just told I should have one of these.
 - 📫 How to reach me - through telepathic powers, or simply find me online on TF2.

 <!---